Second Story for Homeless Youth

 Our work:

-Second Story for Homeless Youth provides housing, counseling, and life skills support so that young people are equipped to achieve their potential and become self-sufficient adults.
+Second Story for Homeless Youth provides rental assistance, case management, counseling, life-skills lessons, and other long-term support so that young people are equipped to achieve their potential and become self-sufficient adults.
+All of this support is completely free.
 We do this through three different program sections based upon eligibility requirements:

 Who is eligible?